oscarotero/simple-crud/README.md

 //Save an attribute, for example, the language code:
 $db->setAttribute('language', 'en');

-//This value is accessible from all entitites: echo $db->posts->getAttribute('language'); //en
+//This value is accessible from the entity class and row/rowCollection: echo $db->posts->getAttribute('language'); //en

 //And rows